-Our team consists of five food systems experts that provides leadership and technical support to communities interested in food council development across North Carolina.
+Our team consists of food systems experts that provides leadership and technical support to communities interested in food council development across North Carolina.
 We offer a diverse skill set that includes robust community engagement, strategic planning, organizational development, systems thinking, dynamic facilitation experience, and community food systems strategy.

 View our 2016 Annual Report.